HopeyCodeDS/backend/README.md

 After being weighed, the truck is assigned to the correct conveyor belt based on the material it carries.
 The system generates a **Proof of Delivery Ticket (PDT)**, which includes the truck’s license plate, material, conveyor belt number, and the next weighing bridge number.

+### **User Story 6:**
+> _As a truck driver, I want to pass the weighing bridge and get a Weighbridge Ticket (WBT) that includes: The gross weight upon arrival, tare weight, net weight, timestamp of weighing, and truck license plate number._

+In this case, the truck driver needs to pass through the weighing bridge and automatically receive a Weighbridge Ticket (WBT) upon weighing.
+This ticket serves as an official record that documents the truck's gross weight, tare weight, and net weight, along with the timestamp and license plate number.

 ---

 ## Project Architecture